 The late Lillian Orlowsky and William Freed studied with Hans Hofmann in both New York and Provincetown.
 They were very active at PAAM as artist members and instructors in the summer school, and they served on a variety of committees throughout their 50 years on Cape Cod.
 Orlowsky, in particular, was sensitive to the challenges artists face, especially those working against the mainstream or outside of popular schools of art.
 Her desire to provide financial support to mature artists through this generous endowment gift speaks to her passionate commitment to art for art’s sake and art created regardless of the demands and whims of the market place.

-- For the purposes of this grant, painting is considered the application of various media (oil, acrylic, gouache, ink, tempera, watercolor, egg tempera, casein) on paper, canvas, fabric, or wood.
-This excludes mixed media, encaustic, collage, pastels, digital paintings, prints, and work in graphite or drawings.
+- You are a painter.
+For the purposes of this grant, painting is considered the application of various media (oil, acrylic, gouache, ink, tempera, watercolor, egg tempera, casein, enamel) on paper, canvas, fabric, or wood.
+This includes fresco.
+This excludes mixed media, encaustic, collage, dry pastels, chalk, digital paintings, prints, and work in graphite or drawings.
 The use of multiple paint mediums is allowed (ie mixing acrylics with oil paints).
-Do not submit images in ANY of these excluded mediums.
+Do not submit images in ANY of these excluded mediums as they will not be reviewed.
 Only paintings will be considered.

 - A need for financial support must be clear and demonstrated.